pratham-pawale/Power-BI-dashboards/README.md

 # Ronaldo-and-Messi-Stats
-here's the ronaldo and messi career stats
+Here's the Ronaldo and Messi career statistics